MatthijsKamstra/haxenode/contribute.md

 ###Contribute!

 I wanted to make contributing to this documentation as easy as possible.
-That's why I use [Markdown](http://daringfireball.net/projects/markdown/); developers use it, but is really just plane English so **everybody** can write documentation!
+That's why I use Markdown.
+Developers use it, but is just writing in plane English so **everybody** can write documentation!
 And this documentation hosted on Github, developers favorite place to store code.
-Even if you are not a developer and/or don't want to clone everything, you still can modify the files on the website (you only need an account to login in and change the `.md` files).
+Even if you are not a developer.
+Don't want to clone everything, you still can change the files on the website (you need account to login in and change the `.md` files).
+And as a final resort, you can leave your comments/suggestions/etc at the bottom of the page via Disqus.

 ### Visit [https://github.com/MatthijsKamstra/haxenode](https://github.com/MatthijsKamstra/haxenode) to modify the "source" aka markdown files.